How a radical redesign of an email appeal and donation page affected donor conversion rate Experiment ID: #6988

 |Treatment Name||Conv.
 Rate||Relative Difference||Confidence|

 This experiment has a required sample size of 27,274 in order to be valid.
-Since the experiment had a total sample size of 158,461, and the level of confidence is above 95%, the experiment results are valid.
+Since the experiment had a total sample size of 158,461, and the level of confidence is above 95% and the statistical power is above 80%, the experiment results are valid.

 Flux Metrics Affected